MicrosoftDocs/memdocs/memdocs/intune/enrollment/tutorial-use-device-enrollment-program-enroll-ios.md

     >[!IMPORTANT]
     > While you're in Apple Business Manager, don't close the browser tab with Microsoft Endpoint Manager.
 You'll return to it later.

-6. Add an MDM server and download the server token (P7M file).
+6. Add an MDM server and download the server token (P7M file) in Apple Business Manager.
 For details and instructions, see [Link to a third-party MDM server](https://support.apple.com/guide/apple-business-manager/axm1c1be359d/web)(opens Apple Business Manager User Guide).
-Save the server token as a .p7m file.
-Once you've downloaded and saved the server token, continue to [Step 2: Assign devices](tutorial-use-device-enrollment-program-enroll-ios.md#step-2-assign-devices).
+Save the server token locally as a P7M file (.p7m).
+Then continue to [Step 2: Assign devices](tutorial-use-device-enrollment-program-enroll-ios.md#step-2-assign-devices).

 ## Step 2: Assign devices

 While you're in Apple Business Manager, assign devices to your new MDM server (*TestMDMServer* or whatever you named it).
 For details and instructions, see [Assign, reassign, or unassign devices in Apple Business Manager](https://support.apple.com/guide/apple-business-manager/axmf500c0851/web)(opens Apple Business Manager User Guide).
-When you're done assigning devices, contnue to [Step 3: Upload MDM server token file](tutorial-use-device-enrollment-program-enroll-ios.md#step-3-upload-mdm-server-token-file).
+When you're done assigning devices, continue to [Step 3: Upload MDM server token file](tutorial-use-device-enrollment-program-enroll-ios.md#step-3-upload-mdm-server-token-file).

-## Step 3: Upload MDM server token file
+## Step 3: Upload MDM server token
 Return to the Microsoft Endpoint Manager admin center to upload the MDM server token file to Intune.
 After you upload the token, Microsoft Intune can sync and enroll iOS/iPadOS devices assigned to *TestMDMServer*.

 1. In **Apple ID**, enter the Apple ID you used to create the token.
 2. Under **Apple token**, upload the server token file you saved earlier.
 The file must be in P7M format.
 3. Select **Next**.
-4. Optionally, apply scope tags to the enrollment token to to limit other admins from accessing or making changes to it.
+4. Optionally, apply scope tags to the enrollment token to limit other admins from accessing or making changes to it.
 For more information about scope tags, see [Use role-based access control (RBAC) and scope tags for distributed IT](../fundamentals/scope-tags.md).
 5. Select **Next**.
 6. On the **Review + create tab, select **Create** to  finish linking Microsoft Intune and Apple Business Manager.